crosswalk-project/crosswalk-website/public/documentation/getting_started.md

-# Getting started with Crosswalk
+# Getting started with the Crosswalk Project

 This tutorial will get you up and running with Crosswalk as quickly as possible.